satvu/TeachBot/robot/src/ur/README.md

 Note that setting up an e-series robot has additional instructions.

 ## Running Teachbot
-First, make sure your UR robot is on, and that the external cap has been set to connect to your PC (<a href="https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/install_urcap_e_series.md"> e-series instructions</a>).
-Do not press play yet for the robot program.
+First, make sure your UR robot is on.
+Turn it on using the pendant.

+Then, make sure the external cap you installed in the previous set of instructions has been set to connect to your PC (<a href="https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/install_urcap_e_series.md"> e-series instructions</a>).
+This means putting in your IP adress into the UR  Do not press play yet for the robot program.

 You can adjust the speed that your robot moves at using the speed slider.
 It is outlined in red below.